Tutorial of pydefect

 pydefect ds -d Ca

-There are some tips related to supercell_info.json and defect_in.yaml.
+Some tips related to supercell_info.json and defect_in.yaml are provided below:

-1. The antisites and substituted defect species are determined from the difference of the electronegativity between the substituted and removed atoms.
-Default max difference is written in defaults.py, but one can change it via pydefect.yaml.
-Since pydefect uses the DefaultsBase in vise, the rules are the same as vise.yaml except for the keywords.
+1. Antisite and substitutional defects are determined based on the difference in electronegativity between the replacing and replaced atoms.
+The default threshold for the maximum allowed difference is defined in defaults.py, but it can be changed via pydefect.yaml.
+Since pydefect uses DefaultsBase from vise, the configuration rules follow those in vise.yaml (with different keywords).

 pydefect ds --oxi_states Mg 4

-However, the recommended charge states may not be enough in some cases.
-For instance, the Zn vacancies in ZnO are known to show the +1 charge state because they can capture multiple polarons at the neighboring O sites.
+Note that the recommended charge states may sometimes miss important cases.
+For example, Zn vacancies in ZnO are known to exhibit a +1 charge state due to the formation of polarons at neighboring O sites.
 See Frodason et al., Phys.
-Rev. B (2017) Users have to add these outliers by themselves.
+Rev. B (2017).
+Such cases must be added manually by the user.

-3. By default, positions of atoms near the defect are perturbed such that the symmetry is lowered to the P1 symmetry.
-This is, however, unwanted in some cases because it increases the number of irreducible k-points Then, displace_distance needs to be set to 0 via pydefect.yaml.
+3. By default, atomic positions near the defect are perturbed to lower the symmetry to P1.
+While this can help stabilize defect configurations, it also increases the number of irreducible k-points.
+To suppress this, set displace_distance to 0 in pydefect.yaml.

 pydefect ds -k "Va_O[0-9]?_[0-9]+"